wangtianrui/VocalStory/README.md

 -  ⏳ Add support for choosing between various languages which are currently supported by Kokoro.
 -  ⏳ Add support for [Zonos](https://github.com/Zyphra/Zonos), Models: https://huggingface.co/Zyphra/Zonos-v0.1-hybrid, https://huggingface.co/Zyphra/Zonos-v0.1-transformer.
 Zonos supports voices with a wide range of emotions so adding that as a feature will greatly enhance the listening experience.
+-  ✅ Give choice to the user to select the voice in which they want the book to be read (male voice/ female voice)
 -  ✅ Add support for running the app through docker.
 -  ✅ Create UI using Gradio.
 -  ✅ Try different voice combinations using `generate_audio_samples.py` and update the `kokoro_voice_map.json` to use better voices.